 It is important to note that Division 43 Capital Works is unaffected in its entirety which is great news for residential property investors.

 Capital works deductions will include such items:

 Capital works components make up 80% of the total cost of construction.
 As a result, a second-hand house, investors will lose 20% of the total depreciation on plant and equipment however still able to claim the balance of 80% which is made up of that Capital works component (bricks and mortar of the property).

 Qualifying Investment Properties

 A couple of items that we note when qualifying residential property investors:

-- Is your residential property built after 15th of September 1987
+- Was the residential property built after 15th of September 1987

-- Is your property purchased after 9th of May 2017 (exchange contract date)
+- Did the owner purchase the property after 9th of May 2017 (exchange contract date)

-- Is your property renovated by you or previous owner(s)
+- Has the property been renovated by the current or previous owner(s)

 Duo Tax Quantity Surveyors is able complete a brief assessment by researching your property’s data prior to you engaging us for depreciation advice.
 This ensures you receive the results you are looking for in terms of ATO-compliance and cash-flow positive.